dalvangriebler/NPB-CPP/README.md

 	$ make _BENCHMARK CLASS=_VERSION

 _BENCHMARKs are:

 	EP, CG, MG, IS and FT

 _VERSIONs are:

 	Class S: small for quick test purposes
 	Class W: workstation size (a 90's workstation; now likely too small) Classes A, B, C: standard test problems; ~4X size increase going from one class to the next Classes D, E, F: large test problems; ~16X size increase from each of the previous Classes

-e.g.
+Command:

 	$ make ep CLASS=B
 	$ make ft CLASS=E